-- Load conformance is consistently used in the real-time markets.
-Historical use of load conformance shows that load conformance is significantly used in the hour ahead scheduling process (HASP) and the fifteen-minute (FMM) markets, mainly to position resources and secure additional intertie capacity.
+- The majority of hourly exports bid-in and cleared in the HASP market were for real-time self-schedules exports.
+These are exports act as price takers, which will drive the full utilization of any available economical supply in the system, including WEIM import transfers. - Load conformance is consistently used in the real-time markets.
+Historical use of load conformance shows that load conformance is primarily used in the hour ahead scheduling process (HASP) and the fifteen-minute (FMM) markets, mainly to position resources and secure additional intertie capacity.
 The hourly profile of load conformance exhibits a typical net load trend.
 The main use of load conformance in the real-time interval dispatch (RTD) is to manage real-time imbalances and does not show a marked hourly trend. - The findings in this analysis align with the CAISO finding in its preliminary analysis of July 9, 2021.
 The preliminary analysis performed in the first phase of the RSEE stakeholder initiative was based on the peak hours of July 9, 2021.
-Because it was an extreme case of supply conditions, there was a concern that those findings would not be representative of the impact of load conformance during more general conditions.
-This recent analysis evaluates the implications of load conformance using over 650 FMM market cases and 170 HASP market cases, and reached the same conclusions.
-These cases covered 19 different trade dates for summer and winter conditions. - Load conformance causes changes in all types of supply.
-The additional load requirements imposed by load conformance in HASP and FMM are met with increasing WEIM import transfers (or reducing WEIM export transfers), increasing of CAISO hourly intertie import schedules (or reducing of export schedules), and increasing schedules of CAISO's internal resources. - There is no evidence that load conformance causes a one-to-one increase in EIM import transfers.
+Because it was an extreme operating condition, there was a concern that those findings would not be representative of the impact of load conformance during more general conditions.
+This recent analysis evaluated the implications of load conformance using over 650 FMM market cases and 170 HASP market cases.
+These cases covered 19 different trade dates for summer and winter conditions and reached the same conclusions. - Load conformance causes changes in all types of supply.
+The additional load requirements imposed by load conformance in HASP and FMM are met with increasing WEIM import transfers (or reducing WEIM export transfers), increasing of CAISO hourly intertie import schedules (or reducing of export schedules), and increasing schedules of CAISO's internal resources. - There is no evidence that load conformance causes a one-to-one increase in WEIM import transfers.
 A given load conformance value resulted in additional import transfers across a wide range of values, as low as no additional transfers and up to the full amount of load conformance.
 There is no straight relationship that can be defined a priory the market solution because the outcome is largely driven by the specific conditions and economics of that market interval.

 - The use of load conformance in HASP and FMM does not enhance the CAISO's BAA ability to pass the bid range capacity test.
-The load conformance does not impact the capacity test requirements, nor does it not make available more supply in the capacity test.
-This is because by design, the capacity test explicitly excludes WEIM transfers in its assessment of incremental bid range.
-While the load conformance in HASP does in some cases result in clearing additional hourly intertie schedules, that additional supply is not a WEIM transfer and instead equates to the bilateral interchange reflected in WEIM BAA's base schedules. - The use of load conformance in HASP and FMM does not enhance the CAISO's ability to pass the flexible ramping test.
-The analysis shows that load conformance does not impact the flex ramp requirements, and it reduces the ramp capability, making it more difficult for CAISO to pass the flexible ramping test.
-The concern that load conformance could create more headroom on CAISO resources by unloading internal resources with increasing transfers was not validated.
-On the contrary, load conformance cannibalizes flex ramp capability for the test because it already increases CAISO's internal resource dispatches in the FMM market.
+The load conformance does not impact the capacity test requirements, nor does it make available more supply in the capacity test.
+This is by design; the capacity test explicitly excludes WEIM transfers in its assessment of incremental bid range.
+While the load conformance in HASP can result in clearing additional hourly intertie schedules, that additional supply is not a WEIM transfer and instead equates to the bilateral interchange reflected in WEIM BAA's base schedules. - The use of load conformance in HASP and FMM does not enhance the CAISO's ability to pass the flexible ramping test.
+The analysis shows that load conformance does not impact the flex ramp test requirements, while it results in a reduction in ramp capability available from the CAISO's BAA resources for use in the flexible ramping test.
+Load conformance has been observed to reduce the flex ramp capability of resources internal to the CAISO BAA to a greater degree than the flexibility that can be obtained from WEIM import transfers.